Course leader: Irene Klærke Mikkelsen

 The audience for this course is primarily scientists within the area of health-research, who plan to employ MATLAB for analysis of data.
 Other scientists using MATLAB for the first time may also benefit from the course, even though data examples are on patient information, data time series and neuro-imaging data.

-Course material: Lecture notes and other material are provided during the course.
+Course material: Lecture notes and other material will be provided during the course.

 Involvement/Evaluation: The course alternates between short lectures and computational problems.
-Home assignments between the three course dates.
+Expect preparation in between course dates: We invite you to hand in the class-room exercises to get personal feedback.
 Mandatory assignment (pass/fail, internal examination).

-Instructors: Irene Klærke Mikkelsen, Rune Bæksager Nielsen, Peter Mondrup Rasmussen
+Instructors: Irene Klærke Mikkelsen, Christine Ahrends, Peter Mondrup Rasmussen

 Participation in the course is without cost for: